eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 About Program
 #######################################################################################

-The main purpose of this program is to provide functionality for extract hardcoded text (hardsub) from video.
+The main purpose of this program is to provide functionality for extract hardcoded subtitles (hardsub) from video.

 It provides two main features:
 1) Autodetection of frames with hardcoded text (hardsub) on video with saving info about timing positions.
-2) Generation of cleared from background text images, which allows with usage of OCR programs (like FineReader, Subtitle Edit, Google Drive) to generate complete subtitle with original text and timing.
+2) Generation of cleared from background text images, which allows with usage of OCR programs (like FineReader, Subtitle Edit, Google Drive) to generate complete subtitles with original text and timing.

 For working of this program on Windows will be required "Microsoft Visual C++ Redistributable runtime libraries 2022": https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads